30-Minute Quick Chicken Brine Recipe

 Best Cooking Methods for Brined Chicken to Serve with Pulao

-Pan-Seared Chicken: After brining, pat the chicken totally dry.
+Pan-Seared Chicken: After brining, pat the chicken dry.
 Season sparingly with pepper (remember it already has salt from the brine).
-Sear in a hot pan with a little oil until golden brown on both sides and cooked through.
-The high heat generates a delicious crust while the brine keeps the interior wet.
+Sears in a hot pan with oil until golden brown on both sides and cooked through.
+The high heat generates a delicious crust, while the brine keeps the interior wet.

-Grilled Chicken: Brined chicken goes well to grilling.
+Grilled Chicken: Brining chicken enhances its flavor for grilling.
 The sugar in the brine helps produce attractive grill markings and caramelization, while the salt ensures the chicken remains moist even with high heat.

 Oven-Roasted Chicken: Place brined chicken pieces on a rack over a baking sheet.
 Roast at 425°F (220°C) until the exterior is crispy and the interior temperature reaches 165°F (74°C).
 The raised cooking enables heat to flow around the bird.